nikfrank/react-workshop-xcoin/README.md

 //...
 ```

-so now we're ready to pass data to our RatesChart component, so we can use a recharts LineChart there.
+Now we're ready to pass data to our RatesChart component, so we can use a recharts LineChart there.

 In Step 2, we saved our exchange rate data in ```this.state.historicalRates``` once we got it from the API